george-pov/YTSkedy/docs/ui/routes.md

 generic delete copy.
 An update `409` keeps the page open with `The event can no longer be updated.
 Reload the page and try again.` Save and Delete are mutually exclusive while either is in flight.
-Save, Delete, Cancel, Publish, and Delete publication are disabled while a publishing-content preview, platform publish, or platform-publication delete is in flight.
+Save, Delete, Cancel, Publish, Delete publication, and thumbnail controls are disabled while a publishing-content preview, platform publish, platform-publication delete, thumbnail upload, or thumbnail delete is in flight.

 The `Platforms` page calls `GET /api/platforms` through the shared platforms API service and maps the backend `{ items: [...] }` envelope plus `platformId`